-- For more information about the funding program, please visit www.ubcm.ca or: - Local governments: contact Local Government Program Services at UBCM at (250) 356-2947 or swpi@ubcm.ca - o First Nations: contact Forest Fuel Management Department at FNESS at (250) 377-7600 or ffminfo@fness.bc.ca - The required SWPI Fuel Management Prescription template (updated April 2015) is available on the UBCM and FNESS websites. - BC Wildfire Service Fuel Management contact information is available at www.bcwildfire.ca/fuelmanagement - The current Wildland Urban Interface Wildfire Threat Assessments guide and worksheet is available on the UBCM website (www.ubcm.ca) - FireSmart Canada provides resources for home and private landowners, industry and governments to lessen the effects of wildfire.
-For more information and to learn about the FireSmart Community Recognition Program, visit www.firesmartcanada.ca - Information on resource districts can be found on the Ministry of Forest, Lands & Natural Resource Operations website at: www.for.gov.bc.ca/mof/regdis.htm - The Association of BC Forest Professionals provides multiple documents regarding the roles and responsibilities of forest professional that may be helpful when selecting a consultant or contractor with whom to work.
-For more information, visit www.abcfp.ca/regulating_the_profession/guidelines.asp
+- For more information about the Strategic Wildfire Prevention Initiative: - Local governments: contact Local Government Program Services at UBCM at (250) 356-2947 or swpi@ubcm.ca - o First Nations: contact Forest Fuel Management Department at FNESS at (250) 377-7600 or ffminfo@fness.bc.ca - Visit the BC Wildfire fuel management website for resources and contact information - The Wildfire Threat Assessment Guide and Worksheets are available on the SWPI webpage - FireSmart Canada provides resources for home and private land owners, industry and governments to lessen the effects of wildfire.
+Information is also available for the FireSmart Community Recognition Program.